-CHADIS Co-Director and President, Dr. Barbara Howard is a regular contributor to the Behavioral Consult column of Pediatric News and an Assistant Professor of Pediatrics at The Johns Hopkins University School of Medicine.
+CHADIS Co-Founder and President, Dr. Barbara Howard is a regular contributor to the Behavioral Consult column of Pediatric News and an Assistant Professor of Pediatrics at The Johns Hopkins University School of Medicine.

 Dr. Howard is a developmental-behavioral pediatrician trained by Dr. T. Berry Brazelton at Harvard University.
 She is a national speaker on child behavior problems and is a past president of the Society for Developmental and Behavioral Pediatrics.
 She was a contributing author for Bright Futures™, Diagnostic and Statistical Manual for Primary Care (DSM-PC) and Bright Futures in Practice: Mental Health and has served on national committees of the American Academy of Pediatrics.

 Can medication management smooth the journey for families of autistic children?

 Caring for a child with autism is a long haul for families but not often a smooth ride.
 Medications can contribute to child functioning and family quality of life but the evidence and symptoms that may benefit require our careful consideration.